aspnetzero/documents/docs/en/Setting-Up-an-Azure-Pipeline-Mvc-Core.md

 3. **Generate Migration Scripts Task**

    This is the last task.
-This task will generate SQL scripts and we will run it on our database.
+This task will generate SQL scripts and we will run it against our database.
 For this task, we need to install a third party extension.
 Write `Entity Framework Core Migrations Script Generator` to the search textbox and click the **Get it free** button as seen on the below screenshot.

    ![Generate Migration Scripts 1](/images/azure-pipelines-add-ef-core-generate-migration-script.png)

    After you install it, go back to your original portal and refresh the page.
 Now click the `+` again.
-Write `yarn` to the search textbox again.
+Write `Entity Framework Core Migrations Script` to the search textbox again.
 Now, you will see **Add** button.
 Click add button to continue.

    ![Generate Migration Scripts 2](/images/azure-pipelines-add-ef-core-generate-migration-script2.png)